kubernetes-sigs/gateway-api/site-src/guides/tls.md

 this documentation, it's worth reading the TLS documentation for whichever implementation(s) you're using with Gateway API.

-!!! info "Experimental Channel"

-    The `TLSRoute` resource described below is currently only included in the "Experimental" channel of Gateway API.
-For more information on release channels, refer to our [versioning guide](../concepts/versioning.md).

 ## Client/Server and TLS

 ![overview](../images/tls-overview.svg)